How to write a good press release that'll get picked up by the media

 One way to sweeten the deal for any journalists eyeballing your story is to offer them something unique – a piece of information no one else knows, exclusive product shots, an interview with whoever's involved.
 Something that will help them make their story different from the next site over.

 Did you know that multimedia press releases get up to 9.7x as many views as those using text alone?
 Ragan understood that in 2011, when they found that including images within your press release doubled the chance of it getting noticed; video quadrupled it.
-In 2022?
+In 2023?
 It shouldn't even be a question.
-It's science.

 And yet, the majority of press releases go out as barebones text.
 Why?